HebaAli48/react-tictactoc/README.md

 - React.js: A JavaScript library for building user interfaces.
 - Vite: A fast build tool and development server that supports modern web technologies.
-- CSS: Styles have been implemented using cascading stylesheets
+- CSS: Styles have been implemented using cascading stylesheets.

 ## How to Play